Optimize Ability to Monitor, Manage, and Document

 Understand Your Management Style

 Being aware of your safety management style is a great way to improve your approach to managing your SMS.
+Socrates believed that humans do foolish things when they attempt to understand obscure and complex things before knowing themselves.
 Being aware of your safety management style gives you an opportunity to tweak your management style to better fit the needs of your safety program.

 The five safety management styles are: